-This strawberry bread recipe is an easy one, so don’t let the word “bread” scare you away from making it.
-Unlike yeast-based breads, there’s no kneading or rising involved.
-It’s delicious midsummer when you’re tired of eating berries straight out of the garden, or in midwinter when the season’s chill has you yearning for a taste of summer again.
+This Strawberry Bread Recipe is an easy one so don’t let the word “bread” scare you away from making it.
+Unlike yeast-based bread, there’s no kneading or rising involved.
+Make it using fresh or frozen strawberries, it doesn’t matter — it’s a very forgiving treat!

-I first tried this recipe one year when we grew more strawberries than I knew what to do with.
-My neighbor happened to drop by just as it was cooling, so I offered her a slice and a cup of coffee.
+One year when we grew more strawberries than I knew what to do with, I adapted this recipe from one I’d been using for zucchini bread.
+My neighbor happened to drop by just as it was cooling so I offered her a slice and a cup of coffee.
 By the time she left, we’d polished off the entire loaf together.
-I felt so guilty that I wound up making it again that same day so my husband could have some (and I could have more).
+I felt so guilty that I wound up making more so my husband could have some!

 - ½ tsp. baking powder

 - ¼ tsp. baking soda

 - ½ tsp. table salt

 - ½ cup unsweetened applesauce

 - ¾ cup white sugar

 - ½ cup plain Greek yogurt room temperature